Top 3 Financial Things High School Grads Need to Do

 • Having a checking account allows your parent/guardian to deposit money for you to purchase books or pay school fees with your debit card.

-• Mobile Banking apps let you keep track of your balance, transfer funds, track spending and pay bills, all from your phone.
+• Mobile banking apps let you keep track of your balance, transfer funds, track spending and pay bills, all from your phone.

 How…